8 Things to do this Spring in the San Juan Islands

 6. Follow the Liquid Arts Trail

 When it comes to drinking great locally made beverages, the San Juan Islands are coming of age.
 It used to be, visitors to Lopez, Orcas and San Juan Islands – and liquid-loving locals — would have to cart in their own cases and kegs.
-But in the past couple of years, a new winery, brewery and distillery have opened to join the small but dedicated cadre of tasty options.
+But in the past couple of years, a new winery, brewery, and distillery have opened to join the small but dedicated cadre of tasty options.
 Now, even a bitters producer — Kari’s Island Elixers — adds a splash of botanical magic to the mix.
 Visit winery tasting rooms and chat with cidermakers and distillers, all while learning about how these tasty beverages are made with local fruits and botanicals such as mint, Nootka rose and lavender from Pelindaba Lavender Farm.
 Follow the Local Liquid Arts Itinerary.

 7. Take a Hike with Stunning Views

 The San Juan Islands are a hiker's paradise, and each island offers a different experience, from mountain trails to beach walks, past waterfalls, and mossy boulders.
 On Lopez Island, hike or bike Lopez Hill, a 400-acre preserve with a range of trails, from simple to steep, that can be strung together for longer, more challenging hikes.
 Orcas Island offers Moran State Park and Obstruction Pass State Park, each with stunning views and serene forest trails.
 Moran's five fresh-water lakes include Cascade Lake, with a sandy beach and designated swimming and play area.
 Rent a paddle boat if you’re feeling energetic, or cast a fishing line off the dock.
 At Obstruction Pass, you'll find pocket beaches hidden away where you can pull up a kayak or have a picnic.
-On San Juan Island, the National Historical Parks offer driftwood covered beaches at South Beach and fabulous views from the summit of Mount Young.
+On San Juan Island, the National Historical Parks offer driftwood-covered beaches at South Beach and fabulous views from the summit of Mount Young.

 8. Zip Through the Woods